Lorain West Breakwater Light

 The Lorain West Breakwater Light, also called the Lorain Harbor Light, is a lighthouse in Lorain, Ohio, United States.
 The light was built in 1917 on Lake Erie by the United States Army Corps of Engineers.
-It was taken out of service in 1965 when it was replaced by an automated lighttower on a nearby breakwater.
+It was taken out of service in 1965 when it was replaced by an automated light tower on a nearby breakwater.
 The light was added to the National Register of Historic Places in 1978.

+History

+The 1917 lighthouse is the fourth lighthouse built to service the City of Lorain's Black River port, with the first being constructed in 1836.

+Funding for the fourth lighthouse was appropriated by Congress in 1913 and construction began in 1916.
+A temporary light was installed in 1917 and the lens was installed in 1918.

+After an automated light tower was installed in 1965, the 1917 light was decommissioned and marked for demolition.
+The demolition had to be rescheduled for the following year after the project was delayed by a storm.
+During that time, the Lorain community was able to mobilize to save the lighthouse as a historical landmark for the City of Lorain.